dariancmagee/dariancmagee/README.md

 - 👋 Hi, I’m @dariancmagee
 - 👀 I’m interested in ... fitness, comic books, plant based cuisine, and sports.
-- 🌱 I’m currently learning ... how to code from scratch.
+- 🌱 I’m currently learning ... new coding languages including HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on ... any project that will help me learn.
 - 📫 How to reach me ... dariancmagee@gmail.com